AzizAmri02/ai-document-workflow/README.md

 A full-stack web application for uploading PDF documents, extracting text, searching and filtering content, and managing a role-based review workflow.
 Built with FastAPI and React, the platform demonstrates secure authentication, document lifecycle management, and a clean layered backend architecture suitable for portfolio and interview discussions.

+> **Project status:** This project is currently under active development.
+The core document workflow is implemented and verified, while AI-generated summaries, semantic search, containerization, and deployment are being developed.

 ---

 ## Main Features